 The Whitney Lake Subwatershed has a long history of tense relations and disagreements between landowners due to the pattern of flooding.
 With a steep ridge in the upper (southeastern) portion of the subwatershed, the runoff moves quickly into the problem areas in the north and west.
 Many times high Roseau River water levels back up into the Whitney Lake Subwatershed ditches causing increased water surface elevations and forcing local runoff out of the ditch channel.
 Over time, these higher than normal water levels have created flow paths to the west, overtopping roads and inundating sections of agricultural land until reaching State Ditch 20.
+State Ditch 20 outlets into State Ditch 69, which then flows through the Big Swamp before reaching the Roseau River.
+The downstream confluence of State Ditch 69 and Roseau River occurs upstream of the United States Geological Survey (USGS) gage at Caribou.
+Figure 6 shows the location of these ditch systems within the subwatershed.

 Since 2016, the Whitney Lake Subwatershed Project Work Team has been meeting regularly and taking the necessary steps to address the flooding problem.
 Additional meetings were held with affected landowners, as well as public outreach and open informational sessions to address any concerns and solicit comments on proposed actions.
 Presentations of the background investigations validated by local knowledge and experiences helped to identify the actions that will meet the purpose and need.
-The Project Work Team process has resulted in a consensus-based set of alternatives (preferred alternative) for the watershed, which included early coordination with the USACE.
+The Project Work Team process has resulted in a consensus-based set of alternatives (preferred alternative) for the watershed, which included early coordination with the United States Army Corps of Engineers (USACE).
 Project Work Team meeting presentations and minutes are available on the RRWD website.